CSI4142/Project/phase4/part_b/README.md

 ### Results Processing

-The notebook `combine_results.ipynb` in directory `utils` is used to combine the results stored in individual CSV files present in the `model_results` directory.
+The notebook `combine_results.ipynb` in directory `model_results/notebooks` is used to combine the results stored in individual CSV files present in the `model_results` directory.
 The combined results are stored in a new CSV file `results.csv` and an HTML file `results.html` in the `model_results/combined_results` directory.